davidivanmarsh/TORQUEView/README.md

 ### Tabs:
-When you first run TORQUEView, you will notice a set of tab windows at the top of the TORQUEView window, which are titled: heat map, nodes, jobs, qmgr and pbs_server.
+The five tab windows in TORQUEView are titled: heat map, nodes, jobs, qmgr and pbs_server.

 #### heat map tab:

 The "heat map" tab displays a table of all nodes on the server, showing the current state of each node as a color-coded icon.
 It can show either nodes without names (labels) or with names.
 It is most useful when displaying a large number of nodes and their states, letting the user see the state of the entire system at a glance.

+The heat map's row height, column width, and number of rows displayed are  configurable. *TIP: use the up/down arrow keys on the keyboard to change these values, rather than clicking the mouse on the up/down arrows in the spin box.*

 ![Heat map tab, showing large number of nodes](https://raw.githubusercontent.com/davidivanmarsh/TORQUEView/master/screenShots/TORQUEView%20-%20Heat%20Map.png)